nencydabhi14/Wis_Quoteskt/README.md

 🖱️  You can Tap and change background

-❤️ Like your favorite Quotes
+❤️ Like your favorite Quotes.!

 📑 Downloade the Quotes which you want